 - Do you have information that needs to be accurate?

 - Do you have information that must be available when you need it?

 If you answered yes to any of these questions, then you have a need for information security.

-We need information security to reduce the risk of unauthorized information disclosure, modification, and destruction.
+We need information security to reduce the risk of unauthorized information access, use, disclosure, and disruption.
 We need information security to reduce risk to a level that is acceptable to the business (management).
 We need information security to improve the way we do business.

 This is an easy one.
 Everyone is responsible for information security!
 A better question might be “Who is responsible for what?”

 A top-down approach is best for understanding information security as an organization and developing a culture with information security at the forefront.

 First off, information security must start at the top.